Pete Lattimer: Character history

 Pete is a fictional character from North Canton, Ohio.
 His mother, Jane Lattimer, is a Warehouse Regent.
-His father, Daniel J. Lattimer, was a firefighter who was killed saving children from a housefire when he was 12 years old.
+His father, Daniel J. Lattimer, was a firefighter who was killed saving children from a housefire when Pete was 12 years old.
 Pete is known to wear his father's fire department badge on a chain around his neck.
 He has an older sister, Jeannie, who is hearing-impaired.
 Pete is a college graduate from an unknown alma mater, but wears sweaters from Dartmouth College on more than one occasion.
 He is also an athlete, having competed in college wrestling.
 Pete is a former U.S. Marine, though little has been revealed about his service record.
 Pete is divorced, having been briefly married to Amanda, a fellow Marine.

 Pete's appearance and courteous disposition come in handy when he needs to charm someone.
 His uncanny ability to find the lighter side in even the direst situations adds to his charm.
 When confronted with a potentially dangerous situation, Pete relies on his instincts and is willing to bend the rules if it means getting the job done.
 His impulsive, intuitive nature often leads him to leap before he looks.
 He has a sixth sense of impending dangers and a weakness for food (especially cookies).
 Pete is also an avid comic book fan, collecting every edition of Iron Shadow.
 In the pilot episode, when Myka creates a ferret she names it after Pete because it is similarly cute and annoying.